14 unmissable places to see in Scotland

 Ballater and Glen Muick

 Why visit?
 This is for those of you afflicted with inexplicable curiosity to learn about the royals.
 Near Balmoral Castle (yawn), the handsome little town of Ballater is interesting because of its setting and all those ‘By Royal Appointment’ signs.
+You could also eat in The Rothesay Rooms - a community-inspired restaurant (inspired by Prince Charles no less!)

 Wow factor?
 Not wow, more ‘this is a funny wee place but nice and I’m glad we came’.
 And the rest of Deeside, west of Aberdeen, is pretty.